Skip to content

 Load the Data

-First, we need to load the data.
-I have saved a csv file of some data in a secret online location
+I have saved a csv file of some tabular data in a secret online location.
+You can download this data using the following MATLAB code:

 Load